bekk/bekk-christmas/post/javascript/enhanced-strings-with-tagged-template-literals.md

 };
 ```

+The `template` above doesn't do anything special _yet_, it just combines the strings and values to create the original string.
+To build further on this we can add the logic we want to enhance the strings or values!

-## Writing other languages _inside_ of javascript
+## Writing other languages _inside_ of JavaScript

-One of the very useful features that can be created with tagged templates is paring of different languages inside javascript.
+One of the very useful features that can be created with tagged templates is paring of different languages inside JavaScript.
 Be it writing

 ```typescript
 const name = "John";